danielAang/elasticbean/README.md

 ### Installing

-After installing both dependencies, just clone this repo build the compose
+After installing both dependencies, just clone this repo and run:

 ```
 docker-compose build
 ```

-And then just run it
+And then:

 ```
 docker-compose up